 “Hey, you said this show had politics.
 I just wanna make sure those politics make sense, which they don’t.”

 “Shut up, you massive dork.”

-Casper opened his mouth to reply, before being cut short by a sound from his pocket.
+Casper opened his mouth to reply, before being interrupted by a sound from his pocket.
 His phone, presumably, blaring out a drum solo from a song James didn’t recognize.

-“Hang on,” he murmured, digging in his pocket.
+“Hang on,” Casper murmured, digging in his pocket.
 “That’s Tasha.
 Wonder what she wants.”

 “Hello?”
 Casper spoke, his voice curious.

 James heard Tasha’s voice faintly on the other end of the line.
-He allowed his gaze to drift around the room as he waited for the conversation to end, glancing down at the dvd case laying on the bed and looking over the blurb for lack of anything better to do.
+He allowed his gaze to drift around the room as he waited for the conversation to end, glancing down at the DVD case on the bed, and looking over the blurb for lack of anything better to do.

-“Jesus, Tasha,” the other boy groaned, drawing James’ attention for a moment as he raised the palm of his free hand to his forehead in frustration, before resignedly continuing.
+“Jesus, Tasha,” the other boy groaned, drawing James’ attention for a moment, raising the palm of his free hand to his forehead in frustration, before resignedly continuing.
 “How bad is it this time?”

 James returned his attention to the box cover, only to have it snapped violently back towards Casper.